denseanalysis/denseanalysis_plugin_demo/README.md

 from MATLAB's [`handle`
 class](http://www.mathworks.com/help/matlab/ref/handle-class.html), any changes
-that you make to the object will automatically propagate back to the appilcation when your plugin completes.
+that you make to the object will automatically propagate back to the application when your plugin completes.

 The run method **must** be defined with the following format